OohelloworldoO/Practical-Applications-of-Artificial-Intelligence/Machine Learning(ML)/README.md

 ## Model bias and optimization issue

-How do you identity overfitting?
+### How do you identity overfitting?

 ![general guide](./images/General%20guide.png "general guide")

+### How do you restrict access to a course in modules?

+- Less parameters sharing parameters
+- Less features
+- Early stopping
+- Regularization
+- Dropout

 # 學習順序: